A polished agency-style publication showing category movement, household pressure points, and practical implications from Dootsa survey data.

 Share of responses per choice (rounded %)

-Find the first behaviour consumers change when pressure rises.
+Find the first behaviour consumers change when pressure rises and which trade-off they protect.

 The public report shows the signal; this follow-up explains the decision pathway brands can act on.